GardOS/Enterprise-2-Exam/README.md

 **If tests fail:**

 From personal experience I have had a lot of problems with docker/testcontainers being very unstable, especially when run from maven.
-If it fails, its normally when when pulling the images, the process will crash and the docker-engine will be broken.
+If it fails, its normally when pulling the images, the process will crash and the docker-engine will be broken.
 This seems to be caused by different processes trying to use the same global variable in the OS, I personally had a driver for my mouse that do this (see ref.).
 After disabling the driver it improved a lot, but the success rate is still not 100%.

+Other cases with instability in tests include error where there are "No instances available" and general ZuulException.

 Please keep this in mind.

 If `mvn clean verify` fails, I urge you to try again with a different state.
 Some steps i found useful: